 3. WHEN YOU INVEST IN INVENTORY, INVEST WISELY.

-Ok, so here is the thing: what kind of stager do you want to be?
+Okay, so here’s the thing: what kind of stager do you want to be?
 I used to want to stage these giant, grand projects all the time in this town Hillsborough, where homes start at $1.5M and above.
-In fact, I had it on my vision board.
+In fact, I even had it on my vision board.
 But when I started getting booked for those Hillsborough projects, I realized that I actually don’t enjoy doing larger projects.

-My warehouse is set up for storing smaller furniture for starter home market, where I can have a faster turn around, buy smaller and less expensive pieces and turn over more projects.
+My warehouse is set up for storing smaller furniture for starter home market, where I can have a faster turn around, buy smaller and less expensive pieces, and turn over more projects.
 So I got clear with how I want my business to be.
 I now only do projects within a certain square footage.
 My business boomed consequently after I chose my niche.
-I’m no longer wasting my time on appointments where they are not a good fit for me, have little chances to get and major time & money suck.
+I’m no longer wasting my time on appointments where they are not a good fit for me, have little chance of getting them, and are a major time & money suck.